Spring Conference on Correctional Health Care 2016

 Remember, you typically will have a maximum of 50 minutes for your entire presentation plus 10 minutes for questions and answers.
 Your moderator will signal you when you have approximately 10 minutes remaining.
 Your moderator may interrupt you, if necessary, to allow adequate time for questions from the audience.

-- Update your email signature to include a message such as “Spring Conference on Correctional Health Care takes place April 5-8 in Atlanta www.ncchc.org/spring-conference.”
+- Update your email signature to include a message such as “NCCHC's Spring Conference on Correctional Health Care takes place April 19-12 in Nashville, www.ncchc.org/spring-conference.”

 - Include the Spring Conference in your company calendar on your website.

 - Add information about the conference to your company intranet.